Virgil135/LSEG_chatbot/README.md

         4. FLUTTER ENTERTAINMENT PLC (FLTR)
         5. BARRATT DEVELOPMENTS PLC (BDEV)

-        Enter the stock code (or 'B' to go back):
+        Enter the stock code (or 'B' to go back): "

 ## Closing the app:
   To close the application, simply go back to main menu, type 'Exit', and the program will terminate.

   Ex:
-        Hello!
+        "Hello!
 Welcome to LSEG.
 I'm here to help you:

         Please select a Stock Exchange.
         London Stock Exchange (LSE)